raspibolt/raspibolt/guide/bonus/lightning/lightning-terminal.md

 ### Autostart on boot

 Now we’ll make sure Lightning Terminal starts as a service on the Raspberry Pi so it’s always running.
-In order to do that, we create a systemd service unit file that starts the service on boot directly after LND.
+In order to do that, we create a systemd service file that starts Lightning Terminal on boot directly after LND.

-* Create the Lightning Terminal systemd unit with the following content.
+* Create the Lightning Terminal systemd service with the following content.
 Save and exit.

   ```sh
   $ sudo nano /etc/systemd/system/litd.service